 On the main page you can search using a number of criteria, including category, risk level, and professional vs. community-built portfolios.

 If you’re curious of a Motif’s performance, the full details page for each Motif also provides a chart showing returns over time.
 You can also compare the Motif’s past performance to any other ticker symbol, check out relevant news, and see what other Motif users and pros are saying.

-Furthermore, you can set up alerts to notify you when a Motif you're watching hits a certain value.
-Also, watch lists for stocks, ETF and Motifs can be set up so you don't lost track of what you're watching.
-Try our swing trade room free for 14 days.
+Furthermore, you can set up alerts to notify you when a Motif you’re watching hits a certain value.
+Also, watch lists for stocks, ETF and Motifs can be set up so you don’t lost track of what you’re watching.

 Unfortunately, the robust screening features available for Motifs aren’t provided for individual stocks and ETFs.
 To pull up a stock or ETF quote, you have to enter the ticker symbol in the search bar.